The living, queryable map of your infrastructure.

 find_entitiesfilter by type and attributes

-get_entityfetch one entity by id
+get_entityfetch one entity by id, with operator annotations

 get_neighborstraverse relationships, depth-bounded